 Workflow-FirstProcess Standardization → Staff Training → Parallel Operations → PM Migration90 days

 The key insight: you can standardize intake workflows independent of which PM system the practice uses.
-Dentrix, Eaglesoft, Open Dental—the phone still rings, patients still need appointments, and someone still needs to answer.
+Dentrix, Eaglesoft, Open Dental: the phone still rings, patients still need appointments, and someone still needs to answer.

 Standardize the human workflows first.
 Migrate systems around a proven process later.
+A medical answering service can provide consistent call coverage during this transition period.

 Pre-Close: Intake Assessment (Weeks -4 to 0)